Durbar (court)

-Durbar is a Persian-derived term (from - darbār) meaning the kings’ or rulers’ noble court or a formal meeting where the king held all discussions regarding the state.
-It was used in India for a ruler's court or feudal levy as the latter came to be ruled and later administered by foreigners.
-A durbar may be either a feudal state council for administering the affairs of a princely state, or a purely ceremonial gathering, as in the time of the British rule in India.
+Durbar is a Persian-derived term (from دربار) referring to the noble court of a king or ruler or a formal meeting where the king held all discussions regarding the state.
+It was used in South Asia for a ruler's court or feudal levy.
+A durbar may be either a feudal state council for administering the affairs of a princely state, or a purely ceremonial gathering, as was increasingly the case during British rule in India.

-The most famous Durbars belonged to great Emperors and Kings.
-In the north of India, cities like Baroda, Gwalior, Udaipur, Jaipur, Jodhpur, Jaisalmer, and Agra and the city of Lahore in Pakistan have palaces and forts that adorn such magnificent halls.
-The Mughal Emperor Akbar had two halls - one for his ministers and the other for the general public.
-Usually, Durbar halls are lavishly decorated with the best possible materials available at the time.
+The most famous durbars belonged to powerful emperors and kings.
+In the north of India, cities like Baroda, Gwalior, Udaipur, Jaipur, Jodhpur, Jaisalmer, Agra, and the city of Lahore in Pakistan have palaces and forts that adorn such halls.
+The Mughal emperor Akbar had two halls—one for his ministers, and the other for the general public.
+Usually, durbar halls are lavishly decorated with the best possible materials available at the time.

 In the south of India, the Mysore Palace had a number of such halls, especially the Peacock Hall, having colour tinted glasses imported from Belgium, which were used for marriage ceremonies.
-The Durbar Hall in the Khilawat Mubarak, in the city of Hyderabad, Telangana, was the durbar hall of the Nizams of Hyderabad.
+The Durbar Hall in the Khilawat Mubarak, in the city of Hyderabad, Telangana, was the Durbar Hall of the Nizams of Hyderabad.

-Beneath the main Dome of the Rastrapati Bhavan (Presidential Palace of India, today) is present the grand Durbar Hall, where many state functions, presided by the President of India, are held.
+Beneath the main dome of the Rashtrapati Bhavan is the Grand Durbar Hall.
+As the building now serves as the presidential palace, many state functions are currently carried out there, presided upon by the President of India.
+The name of Durbar Hall was changed to Gantantra Mandap by Government of India w.e.f.
+25.07.2014.

 State Council

-In the former sense, the native rulers like the Marathas, Rajputs, Mughals, other Hindu or Muslim monarchies, like the amir of Afghanistan, and even colonials received visitors in audience, conferred honours and conducted business in durbar.
+In the former sense, the native rulers of the Indian subcontinent such as the Marathas and Rajputs, other Hindu or Muslim monarchies, like the Mughals and emirs of Afghanistan, and even Western colonial rulers received visitors in audience, conferred honours, and conducted business in durbar.

 A durbar could also be the executive council of a native state.
-Its membership was dual: the court's grandees, such as the vizier and major jagirdars (feudal landholders), shone at the ceremonies but the real political and administrative affairs of state rather rested with an inner circle around the prince, often known as diwan.
+Its membership was dual: the court's grandees, such as the vizier and major jagirdars (feudal landholders), shone at the ceremonies but the real political and administrative affairs of state rather rested with an inner circle around the prince, often known as divan.
 There was some overlap between the two groups.
-This was originally another word for audience room and council, but in India it also applies to a privy council and chancery.
+This was originally another word for audience room and council, but in India, it also applies to a privy council and chancery.